* Apple set to drop for third session on tariff worries

 By Medha Singh

-Aug 5 (Reuters) - Wall Street's main indexes fell sharply on Monday, with the Dow Jones Industrial Average tumbling more than 500 points, as China's willingness to let the yuan slide in response to the latest U.S. tariff threat fanned fears that it could further aggravate an ongoing trade war.
+Aug 5 (Reuters) - The Dow Jones Industrial Average tumbled more than 700 points in a global selloff on Monday, triggered by China's willingness to let the yuan slide in response to the latest U.S. threats on trade.

 U.S. Treasury yields tumbled, with the 10-year yields hitting their lowest level since November 2016.

-Declining issues outnumbered advancers for a 7.17-to-1 ratio on the NYSE and for a 7.42-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 6.35-to-1 ratio on the NYSE and for a 6.72-to-1 ratio on the Nasdaq.

-The S&P index recorded three new 52-week highs and 26 new lows, while the Nasdaq recorded nine new highs and 215 new lows.
-(Reporting by Medha Singh and Arjun Panchadar in Bengaluru; editing by Patrick Graham, Anil D'Silva and Sriraj Kalluvila)
+The S&P index recorded three new 52-week highs and 26 new lows, while the Nasdaq recorded 11 new highs and 229 new lows.
+(Reporting by Medha Singh and Arjun Panchadar in Bengaluru; Additional reporting by Sinead Carew; editing by Patrick Graham, Sriraj Kalluvila and Saumyadeb Chakrabarty)